frankgpoon/fsb/README.md

 ## To Do

-- Add rich responses for phones and other devices with screens
+- Add rich responses for phones and other devices with screens (basically done)

 - Give more personality